appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

 NOTE to self - I'm a bit confused yet with how audience works.
 </dd>

-#####  Resource
+###  Resource

 <dd>
 The _Resource_ parameter expects a URL and designates an application acting as a resource server.
 This indicates the protected resource that Appsmith accesses on behalf of the user.
 The resource can encompass different entities such as API endpoints, web services, files, or any other resource that require access control.
 The responsibility of hosting and providing access to these protected resources lies with the resource server.

-NOTE to self - Though, generally, I'm aligned with this but still not sure how it ties up with the audience setting.
+NOTE to self - Though, generally, I'm aligned with this but still not sure how it ties up with the audience setting, that Appsmith uses internally.
+This is important to know - to instruct users when to use this setting.
 </dd>

-#####  Send scope with refresh token
+###  Send scope with refresh token

 <dd>
-The _Send scope with refresh token_ setting determines whether to include the scopes with the refresh token when requesting a new access token.
+The _Send scope with refresh token_ setting is available only for Authorization code grant type, and determines whether to include the scopes with the refresh token when requesting a new access token.
 Some OAuth providers require a client application, which is requesting an access token using a refresh token, to include scopes in the authorization request.
 These scopes indicate the specific actions or resources the application needs access to when generating a new access token.
 In such cases, you need to configure this setting so that Appsmith includes the original scopes, defined as part of the [Scopes](#scopes) parameter in the authorization request for generating a new access token using a refresh token.
 </dd>

-#####   Send client credentials with (on refresh token)
+###   Send client credentials with (on refresh token)

 <dd>
-The _Send client credentials with (on refresh token)_ setting determines how Appsmith can share the client credentials (client ID and client secret) when communicating with the OAuth 2.0 authorization server for requesting a new access token using a refresh token.
+The _Send client credentials with (on refresh token)_ setting is available only for Authorization code grant type, and determines how Appsmith can share the client credentials (client ID and client secret) when communicating with the OAuth 2.0 authorization server for requesting a new access token using a refresh token.
 The available options are:

 * **Body** - When selected, the client credentials are directly added in the request body as parameters.
 Typically, you add the client ID and client secret as form parameters in a URL-encoded or JSON-encoded request body as shown below: